Enraged-Rabbit-Community/ERCF_v2/README.md

 </tr>
 </table>

-**To manufacturers:**
+**Manufacturers:**
-_If you want to be included in the list, please contact us.
-We are happy to validate your kit/parts and then add you to the list._
+_If you want to be included, please contact us.
+We are happy to validate your kit/parts and then add you to the list..._

 <br>